axelarnetwork/axelar-contract-deployments/releases/evm/2025-12-ITS-hub-token-supply.md

 ts-node cosmwasm/migrate/register-p2p-tokens.ts align-token-supply
 ```

-**Note:** This command should be run for both squid & non-squid tokens
+**Note:** This command should be run for both squid & fetched tokens.
+The config file should be placed in `axelar-chains-config/info/tokens-p2p/tokens-${env}.json`.

+Pre-fetched (non-squid) tokens can be found in this [PR #1255](https://github.com/axelarnetwork/axelar-contract-deployments/pull/1255).

+Squid tokens can be found in the config repository.

 ### Checklist